 I have done this with my children and my high school students.
 Although the outcomes were different between the age groups, the process was the same.
 Both groups are encouraged to fail, identify solutions, modify the design, try again, fail, and so and so on.

 I recently started a STEM Challenge product line in my store, and STEM Challenge: The Great Sled Race is the first resource in the line!
 It includes all of the materials to guide you and your students through the experience seamlessly from start to finish.

 5. Obstacle Course

-This is a great one for those stir-crazy youngsters that are trapped indoors, during break, for example.
+This is a great winter STEM activity for those stir-crazy youngsters that are trapped indoors, during break, for example.
 This is best suited for younger children, as space is a factor.
 I told my children to make an obstacle course in our basement using only items that were within sight.
 They propped couch cushions against each other to make tunnels, placed pillows on the floor to use as stepping stones, and even added rules and a background story creating a full-blown adventure.

 This may sound fairly basic, and it is.
 But it's one of the reasons why I love this activity.
 It's easy to get started, it's child-led, it involves play and make-believe, it gives kids an opportunity to practice social-emotional skills, and so on.
 It is even a good way to introduce some math and science concepts.

 For example, my 5-year-old propped two couch cushions against each other to create an A-frame to crawl through.
 Every time he crawled through the A-frame it would topple over.
 He played around with it, adjusted the angle, explored propping the pillows on different planes, and more.